Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 ### USB

 Zubax Babel exposes a USB CDC ACM interface (a.k.a. virtual serial port) via full-speed USB 2.0 port.
-For more information about the serial port and drivers, please refer to the [dedicated article](/usb_command_line_interface).
+For more information about the serial port and appropriate drivers, please refer to the [dedicated article](/usb_command_line_interface).

 The device implements the SLCAN protocol with custom extensions on top of the CDC ACM interface,